MathCoimbra/digital-gym/README.md

 ------------

-This project was created based on the "Academia Digital" project from [cami-la](https://www.linkedin.com/in/cami-la/ "cami-la").
+This project was created based on the "Academia Digital" from [cami-la](https://www.linkedin.com/in/cami-la/ "cami-la").